open-telemetry/opentelemetry.io/content/en/blog/2024/java-metric-systems-compared/index.md

 high cardinality and with strict performance SLAs.

-If you’re reading this and considering Java metric systems, I hope you chose [opentelemetry-java][].
+If you’re reading this and considering Java metric systems, I hope you chose [OpenTelemetry Java][].
 It’s a powerful and highly performant tool on its own, but comes with APIs for other key observability signals, a [rich instrumentation ecosystem](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md), [implementations in a variety of other languages](/docs/languages/), and a